dj-betts/Capstone2/README.md

 ## Next Steps:

 ##### 1. Engineer data sets that control for the topic to discover features that differentiate bias in a specific topic. (eg. classifying political Op-Ed from news stories about politics.
+Connect model results to EDA.
+##### 2. Optimize RF
 ##### 3. Build a [XGBoost](https://xgboost.readthedocs.io/en/latest/#)
 ##### 4. Optimize models.
 ##### 5. Flask app interactivity.